FrontEndFoxes/curriculum/workshop/mini1.md

 </script>
 ```

-Here we are also specifying the type of our dog - it will be a string containing link to the dog image.
+Here we are also specifying the type of our dog - it will be a string the dog image URL.

 In our template in `Dog.vue` we should replace `pet` with `dog`, because we don't have any `pet`s inside the `Dog` component, only a passed `dog` property.
 Now our template should look the following way: